zdman2022/CompanyOfHeroesReplayManager/README.md

 # Company Of Heroes 3 Replay Manager

 Very simple app that runs in the task tray.
 It automatically renames files after a match.
 In the tray, you should see a "C3 RE" icon that you can click to open a window.

-This window shows you all replays in the playback folder.
-You can double click a replay to watch it in COH3.
-Under File, you can open the playback folder or exit the app (stops the app so it's no longer in the tray and no longer automatically renaming the replay file).
+Features
+* Automatically renames the replay file after a match
+* View the list of replays.
+Select a replay to view the players and what map the replay is on.
+Double click the replay to open the replay in COH3.
+* Easily open the folder that contains the replays
+* View a reference sheet on how to remove FOW and change the replay speed

 Pre-Req: .NET 7.0 runtime (Download the runtime from https://dotnet.microsoft.com/en-us/download/dotnet/7.0)